Best Of

 29 Keen Street, Lismore NSW 2480

-As one of the newest restaurants in Lismore, Mumbos brings 70 years of Lismore knowledge to your dine-in experience, so if you want a casual dinner with a side of kooky facts, head here.
-This family-run place swung open its doors in October 2024 and they’ve been plating up rich beef ragu bolognese with pappardelle, a sprinkling of parmesan and house made bread ever since.
+As one of the newest restaurants in Lismore, Mumbos is the family-run place that swung open its doors in October 2024 and they’ve been plating up rich beef ragu bolognese with pappardelle, a sprinkling of parmesan and house made bread ever since.

 Home to a drinks menu that features a curated list of Italian cocktails, I recommend that everyone sip a Bellini at least once in their life, and this is the place you can indulge in the peachy goodness of an authentic one.
 Are you in Keen Street or is it Capri?
 Squeeze your eyes shut and you might just transport your senses to a quaint, European eatery.
-Wednesday through Friday, lunch is 11am-2pm and dinner’s 5.30pm-9pm then from 5pm Saturdays.
+Friday lunch is 11.30am-2pm and dinner’s 5pm til late, daily, except for Tuesday and Sunday.

 Japanese Kitchen Little Tokyo